 "It used to be much more common to see skinny children in the surrounding communities, and cases would turn fatal more often.
 Since I received UNICEF training on how to identify and treat severe childhood malnutrition, severe cases have gone down and almost all cases lead to complete recovery”, she says.

-Since 2020, UNICEF Cambodia, with the support of UNICEF Australia, Irish Aid, and the Czech Republic, has been working in eight of Cambodia's most underserved provinces to increase the capacity of healthcare staff to identify, assess and treat early-stage SAM and to upskill sub-national staff, like Sokhim's village chief, to help recognize malnutrition cases and refer them to local health centres providing services.
+Since 2020, UNICEF Cambodia, with the support of the Australian Government, Irish Aid, and the Czech Republic, has been working in eight of Cambodia's most underserved provinces to increase the capacity of healthcare staff to identify, assess and treat early-stage SAM and to upskill sub-national staff, like Sokhim's village chief, to help recognize malnutrition cases and refer them to local health centres providing services.
 In parallel, participating health centres receive supplies to treat SAM and budget to provide direct financial support to caretakers during the treatment period.
 Working with trained healthcare workers and key sub-national staff, UNICEF also oversees quarterly integrated health and nutrition outreach to the most remote villages where families can receive nutrition assessment and counseling, growth monitoring, and referrals for SAM treatment.
-These most recent interventions build on lessons learned and best practices from the previous UNICEF Australia-funded IECD project and are part of comprehensive and integrated early childhood development (IECD) interventions through health facilities, communities and school platforms.
+These most recent interventions build on lessons learned and best practices from the previous Australia-funded IECD project and are part of comprehensive and integrated early childhood development (IECD) interventions through health facilities, communities and school platforms.